 I live in Indiana with my two hilarious and delightful children, a crafty boyfriend, and a garage full of bikes.
 We are the komubucha-drinking, chicken- and bee-keeping hipsters that the news warned you about.

 I am the creator and founder of the award-winning blog Feministe [1999-2015], one of the first feminist blogs on the internet.
-While we often played loose with rules and were sometimes (extremely) problematic, Feministe pioneered a funny and irreverent feminist online culture, and won numerous awards and accolades for it in its 15+ years, including two Sandy Koufax Awards, and best-of mentions by Forbes, Mother Jones, Huffington Post, the New York Times, and others, as a raucous and noteworthy website for women.
-Feministe helped launch the careers of a dozen-plus influential feminist writers by providing them a global audience.
+Feministe was a pioneer in a funny and irreverent feminist publishing culture, and won numerous awards and accolades for it in its 15+ years, including two Sandy Koufax Awards, and best-of mentions by Forbes, Mother Jones, Huffington Post, the New York Times, and others, as a rowdy and noteworthy community for women.
+Feministe helped launch the careers of many influential writers whose names you might recognize today, by providing them with a global audience at a time when breaking into the brick-and-mortar publishing industry was a real challenge.
 While I’m proud to have been a founder of that movement, I’m also happy that I faded into obscurity.
 Being a public figure is exhausting.

 Today, in addition to my day job, I’m a board member of the Greater Lafayette ALCU, and a member of the West Lafayette Public Arts Team.
 I also love biking, cooking, eating, and tweeting, and I knit, embroider, and crochet while watching a lot of documentaries.
 I could probably write an entire book on the Real Housewives franchise.

 - More about the heady times of the early feminist internet: How grassroots feminism took on the mainstream media and won [Quartz].